The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Discussion

 Result of the first test: the correlation coefficient between CRPNN simulation data and actual data is 0.8057, the correlation coefficient between RRPNN simulation data and real data is 0.8706, and the correlation coefficient between M(P)ORPNN and M(P\&N) ORPNN simulation data and real data are 0.9709 and 0.9687.
 Result of the second test: the correlation coefficients are 0.8292, 0.8921, 0.9668 and 0.9646 respectively.
 Result of the third test: the correlation coefficients are 0.8031, 0.8728, 0.9622 and 0.9588 respectively.

-The results of the RRPNN test turned out to be satisfactory, and though the connection weights are updated by equation \eqref{eq1} and mnemonic the best previous solution, more satisfactory optimization results could be found for random synaptic effective range locations.
+The results of the RRPNN test turned out to be satisfactory, and though the connection weights are updated by equation \eqref{eq1} and the memory the best previous solution, more satisfactory optimization results could be found for random synaptic effective range locations.

 The ORPNN showed strong fluctuation in the iterations, whereas the final convergence turned out better and faster than the RRPNN and the CRPNN.

 Iteration of CRPNN is not convergent.
 RRPNN has slow convergence.